thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 01 June 2023
+### Daily Rundown on Friday, 02 June 2023

-- The average temperature today is 16.94˚C;
+- The average temperature today is 16.12˚C;
-- With highs of 17.82˚C and lows of 7.99˚C.
+- With highs of 17.15˚C and lows of 7.62˚C.
-- You can expect few clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->